This appendix provides an example of a disaster recovery scenario and the actions an administrator might perform.

 For information about the configuring partnerships and heartbeat notification, see Modifying Partnership Properties.

 The administrator receives the notification email and follows the company procedure to verify that the disconnect occurred because of a situation that requires a takeover by the secondary cluster.
-Because a takeover might be consuming time, depending on the requirements of the applications being protected, Example Company does not allow takeovers unless the primary cluster cannot be repaired within two hours.
+Because a takeover might take a long time, depending on the requirements of the applications being protected, Example Company does not allow takeovers unless the primary cluster cannot be repaired within two hours.

 For information about verifying a disconnect on a system, see Detecting Cluster Failure.